awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.ProC.md

 ![\[SQL code to analyze\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/proc-applications-project-analyze.png)

 1. Save your converted application code\.
 For more information, see [Editing and saving your converted application code](#CHAP_Converting.App.ProC.Save)\.

-## Creating a Pro\*C application conversion assessment report in AWS SCT<a name="CHAP_Converting.App.ProC.AssessmentReport"></a>

-The *Pro\*C application conversion assessment report* provides information about converting the SQL code embedded in your Pro\*C application to a format compatible with your target database\.
-The assessment report provides conversion details for all SQL execution points and all source code files\.
-The assessment report also includes action items for SQL code that AWS SCT can't convert\.

-Use the following procedure to create a Pro\*C application conversion assessment report\.

-**To create a Pro\*C application conversion assessment report**

-1. Expand the **Pro\*C** node under **Applications** in the left panel\.

-1. Choose the application to convert, and open the context \(right\-click\) menu\.

-1. Choose **Convert**\.

-1. On the **View** menu, choose **Assessment report view**\.

-1. Review the **Summary** tab\.

-   The **Summary** tab, shown following, displays the executive summary information from the Pro\*C application assessment report\.
-It shows conversion results for all SQL execution points and all source code files\.
-![\[Pro*C Application Assessment Report summary tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/proc-applications-summary.png)

-1. Choose **Save statements to CSV** to save the extracted SQL code from your Pro\*C application as a comma\-separated values \(CSV\) file\.

-1. \(Optional\) Save a local copy of the report as either a PDF file or a comma\-separated values \(CSV\) file:
-   + Choose **Save to PDF** at upper right to save the report as a PDF file\.

-      The PDF file contains the executive summary, action items, and recommendations for application conversion\.
-   + Choose **Save to CSV **at upper right to save the report as a CSV file\.

-     The CSV file contains action items, recommended actions, and an estimated complexity of manual effort required to convert the SQL code\.

 ## Editing and saving your converted application code with AWS SCT<a name="CHAP_Converting.App.ProC.Save"></a>